Civil Aviation Museum of Azerbaijan

-Civil Aviation Museum of Azerbaijan (Azerbaijani: Azərbaycan Mülki Aviasiya Muzeyi) is a civil aviation museum operating under the National Aviation Academy of the Republic of Azerbaijan since April 2005.
+Civil Aviation Museum of Azerbaijan (Azerbaijani: Azərbaycan Mülki Aviasiya Muzeyi) is a civil aviation museum that has been operating under the auspices of the National Aviation Academy of the Republic of Azerbaijan since April 2005.

 History

 The National Academy of Aviation was established in 1992 as the "National Aviation Center".
 In 1994, the center was renamed the National Aviation Academy.

 In April 2005, the management of CJSC “Azerbaijan Airlines” decided to create a museum of civil aviation of Azerbaijan.

 Legislative framework

 The Civil Aviation Museum is guided by the Law of the Republic of Azerbaijan “On Museums", "Instructions for the registration and protection of museum valuables and museum collections of the Republic of Azerbaijan" of the Ministry of Culture and Tourism of Azerbaijan and other state documents.

 Structure

 The museum consists of funds and exposition departments, a complex of 5 educational and laboratory buildings, a pilot training center, the Heydar Aliyev Museum and the Museum of Aviation History, a library, etc.